 - Vaccine against pneumococcal disease

-Other vaccines available include TwinRix for hepatitis a and B, and vaccines against chickenpox, measles, mumps, and rubella.
+Other vaccines available include TwinRix for hepatitis a and B, and vaccines against chickenpox, measles, mumps, and rubella and hpv.

 Influenza is potentially serious, and every flu season is different.
 Millions of people get the flu each year, and some will be hospitalized.
 The seasonal flu vaccine causes antibodies to develop approximately two weeks after vaccination and protects against infection with the viruses in the vaccine.